jrgrant/hass_ids_hyyp/README.md

 - If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
 - **`binary_sensor.[zone_name]_trigger` will be removed soon, please update necessary code per below.**
 - IDS servers now provide additional zone information which have been added to the integration.
-This information is shown as an attributed within the zone switch.
+This information is shown as an attribute within the zone switch.
     - The `switch.[zone_name]` will now have the following attributes
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)
         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, by implemented directly from IDS feedback)